Daniel Saifiti: Dolphins (2025)

 Late in the 2024 season, Saifiti was given permission by the Knights to negotiate with a new club for the 2025 season.
 In October, he signed a three-year contract with the Dolphins.

+On 4 May 2026, Saifiti announced his immediate medical retirement from the NRL after failing to overcome a shoulder injury sustained in the previous season, the injury failed to respond to treatment and the damage was "pretty bad.", the Dolphins confirmed he would transition to a role within the club.